 Each student will have a Supervisory Team consisting of a minimum of two eligible supervisors who are members of staff at Swansea University.
-These main supervisors will assume responsibility for both the academic guidance of the student and the administrative and pastoral activities associated with the student, according to the following designations:
+No exception to this rule is allowed.
+These main supervisors will assume responsibility for both the academic guidance of the student and the administrative and pastoral activities associated with the student.

-Administrative/Pastoral: One supervisor, the Director of Studies, will take primary administrative/pastoral responsibility and the other(s) will assume secondary administrative/pastoral responsibility.
+One supervisor will take primary administrative/pastoral responsibility and the other(s) will assume secondary administrative/pastoral responsibility.

-With regard to administrative responsibility and pastoral guidance, the normal arrangement will be for the Primary/First Supervisor also to act as Director of Studies and take primary administrative and pastoral responsibility, and the Secondary Supervisor also to take secondary administrative and pastoral responsibility (see Eligibility Criteria below).
+The normal arrangement will be for the First Supervisor to take primary administrative and pastoral responsibility and the Second Supervisor to take secondary administrative and pastoral responsibility.

-Where the Primary/First Supervisor or the Director of Studies becomes unavailable (e.g. due to illness, research leave (sabbatical), maternity leave, change of employment), the other/another main supervisor will temporarily assume those role(s) and/or will, in consultation with the Faculty/School, ensure that an appropriate alternative supervisory team is constituted.
+Where the First or Second Supervisor becomes unavailable (e.g. due to illness, research leave (sabbatical), maternity leave, change of employment), the other main supervisor will temporarily assume their role(s) and/or will, in consultation with the Faculty/School, ensure that an appropriate alternative supervisory team is constituted.

 Must hold a contract of employment as a member of staff of Swansea University which should outlive the normal maximum candidature period for the student to be supervised;

-Should have supervised to successful completion, at Swansea University or another higher education institution, as Primary/First or Secondary Supervisor, at least one student at the same level of degree as (or higher than) the one they are to supervise.
-If the Primary/First Supervisor designate does not fulfill this criterion, (i) he/she cannot act as Director of Studies and (ii) the Executive Dean or, as delegated, the Faculty/School's Director of Research (or equivalent), must sanction the appointment of the Primary/First Supervisor);
+should have supervised to successful completion, at Swansea University or another higher education institution, as first or second supervisor, at least one student at the same level of degree as (or higher than) the one they are to supervise;

 Must have undertaken relevant training regarding supervision, progression monitoring procedures and systems, and institution-specific policies;